Coaching

 4 Reasons Why Group Counseling Can Help More than You Think

 Group counseling may be something you have seen in movies.
 Perhaps you have known a person who underwent in-patient care and then did group counseling as part of their overall treatment plan.
 Group counseling can be an effective way to treat many struggles that are common in today’s society.
 Here are four unique features group counseling brings.
 Group counseling can de-stigmatize mental health issues Even though many cultures have come a long way, not every person’s cultural or familial background supports a healthy view of counseling.
 They may see it as a weakness or as something that only crazy people need.
 Others may simply view counseling as a tool for those who cannot solve their problems, such as marital struggles or addiction issues.
+Plano Christian Counseling offers a compassionate, faith-based approach to counseling, helping individuals and families break through these misconceptions.
 However, group counseling can be a benefit for anyone who is hesitant to see an individual counselor or who just does not know where to begin.
 It gives them a place to see that other everyday people just like them are also reaching out for help.
 The care and respect demonstrated in a group counseling environment will often help someone who is hesitant about individual counseling.
 Because they get a chance to meet people whose needs are being met, they are growing and thriving.
 Counseling itself becomes less of a barrier for a person to imagine seeing themselves benefit from.
 It can remove the shame associated with specific struggles Because of the individual nature of counseling in one-on-one environments, your therapist cannot tell you that she has another client dealing with the same thing you are.
-But if you attend a few group counseling sessions, for example, for your struggle with anxiety, you will learn that you are not the only one.
-It can be freeing and empowering to learn that others are going through the [...]
+But if you attend a few group counseling sessions, for example, for your struggle with anxiety, you will learn that you are [...]

 Comments Off on 4 Reasons Why Group Counseling Can Help More than You Think